Skip to main content

 Written by Caitlin Foran

-Updated over a week ago
+Updated over 7 months ago

 Overview of effect on learners

-However removing entire elements, tasks or pages loses associated learner contributions.
+However, removing entire elements, tasks, or pages loses associated learner contributions.

 Adding tasks or pages can decrease some learners’ progress as there is now new content they haven’t completed.